 - What annual return should I use for ASX ETFs?

 - The ASX 200 has delivered roughly 10% per year including dividends over the long run, before fees and inflation.
 After typical index ETF fees (0.05%–0.20%), a net return of 9% is a reasonable planning assumption for a growth-oriented Australian portfolio.
-More conservative investors might use 7%, while globally diversified portfolios (e.g. VGS) have historically outperformed over the past decade.
+More conservative investors might use 7%, while globally diversified portfolios have historically delivered varying returns depending on the period.
+The return you enter should reflect your assumptions net of fees.

 - Which ASX ETFs are commonly used for long-term growth?